 Advanced Strategy: Once you’ve spent some time on other blogs and have participated in discussions, you’ll find that you’ve built a level of credibility and trust, based on your participation.
 You should consider reaching out to the blog owners and asking whether they’d allow you to guest post an article on their blog.
 This is a nice way for you to get in front of a bigger audience, and many blog owners will invite guests to posts from time to time.
 Agree on a topic in advance and provide a draft of your post sufficiently in advance of the publication date to give them an opportunity to review.
 Alternatively, ask if they would consider guest posting in YOUR blog.
 Since you’re looking to attract more readers (and more potential customers), either option works well for that purpose.
 Don’t worry so much about going after the A blogs right away.
 There are many excellent blogs and it might take a bit of time to build your reputation to such a level that you’ll have opportunities to post in the top blogs.
 That doesn’t mean you should wait – make opportunities for yourself and offer to guest write whenever you can find a new audience.
 I recommend you read Problogger’s post: How To Guest Post To Promote Your Blog.

 I hope that this first part has helped you to learn a bit about specific options for your social media marketing strategy.
-Look for part 2 – with five more resources, on Thursday.
+Look for part 2 – with five more resources, in a few days.

 Design Done Better